davidhyland/WordPress-Kickoff/README.md

 `./setup.sh`

-* This bash script will download the WP core as a submodule, install all essential plugins via composer, create local-config.php with provided database details and create the database
+* This will take up to a minute to complete.
+This will download the WP core as a submodule, install all essential plugins via composer, create local-config.php with provided database details and create the database

 ## Questions & Answers